← Back to blog

 Importing from Bangladesh into the UK: Duty Rates Under DCTS

 Bangladesh is the world's second largest garment exporter after China, and one of the UK's most significant sources of clothing imports.
-For UK businesses sourcing from Bangladesh, the UK's Developing Countries Trading Scheme (DCTS) provides meaningful duty reductions compared to the standard UK Global Tariff rate — and understanding how to claim the preference correctly is the difference between paying the reduced rate and paying the full 12%.
+For UK businesses sourcing from Bangladesh, the UK's Developing Countries Trading Scheme (DCTS) removes customs duty entirely — qualifying garments enter at 0%, against a standard UK Global Tariff rate of 12%.
+Understanding how to claim the preference correctly is the difference between paying nothing and paying the full 12%.

 Bangladesh and the DCTS

-Bangladesh sits in the Enhanced Preferences tier of the UK's Developing Countries Trading Scheme.
-The DCTS replaced the UK's Generalised Scheme of Preferences (UK GSP) in June 2023, and for Bangladesh it continues the preferential access that existed under the previous scheme.
+Bangladesh sits in the Comprehensive Preferences tier of the UK's Developing Countries Trading Scheme — the tier for least developed countries.
+The DCTS replaced the UK's Generalised Scheme of Preferences (UK GSP) in June 2023, and for Bangladesh it continues the duty-free access that existed under the previous scheme.

 Rules of Origin Under DCTS

 To claim the DCTS preferential rate, goods must originate in Bangladesh according to the scheme's rules of origin.
-For clothing and textiles, the standard rule is a two-stage transformation: the fabric must be cut and sewn in Bangladesh to produce the finished garment.
+For clothing and textiles, Comprehensive Preferences countries enjoy the relaxed single transformation rule: the fabric must be cut and sewn in Bangladesh to produce the finished garment.
 Importantly, the fabric itself does not need to originate in Bangladesh — it can be imported from third countries.
-This is more flexible than the rules under some bilateral FTAs and reflects the reality of Bangladesh's garment industry, which imports significant quantities of fabric from China and India.
+Countries in the higher tiers face the stricter double transformation rule (yarn to fabric, then fabric to garment), so this is a real advantage — and it reflects the reality of Bangladesh's garment industry, which imports significant quantities of fabric from China and India.

 The key requirement is that the actual garment manufacturing — cutting, sewing, finishing — takes place in Bangladesh.
 Goods assembled in Bangladesh from imported fabric meet this rule.
-Goods simply labelled or packed in Bangladesh without meaningful processing do not.
+Goods simply labelled or packed in Bangladesh without any real processing do not.

 A Worked Example